MarioPoneder/accelerated-hardhat/packages/hardhat-core/README.md

 Join our [Hardhat Support Discord server](https://hardhat.org/discord) to stay up to date on new releases, plugins and tutorials.

 ## Accelerated Hardhat: Changes to original v2.12.3
+This version comes with an accelerated hardhat network to allow for smoother interaction with MetaMask & DApps.

 - Hardhat network (fork): avoid unnecessary JSON-RPC calls and keep account data (nonce, balance, code, storage) in memory
 - Hardhat network (fork): introduced 'eth_call' data size limit of 10000 bytes (performance reasons)
+- Hardhat network (fork): enable on-disk caching per default, but only store non-zero contract code ('eth_getCode')

 (see commit history for details)